SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 I giggle back.
 "I love you too."

-- "I'll keep my list short, the last thing I love about you visiting the Heartbeat Hotel: I get to be there for my best friend."
+- "I'll keep my list short.
+The last thing I love about you visiting the Heartbeat Hotel: I get to be there for my best friend."

 My blush has consumed my face now.
 I know we've already hugged and kissed a lot, but I go in for another hug anyway.